DLorell/graph-net-rnd/README.md

 # graph-net-rnd
-A repository for research and development of graph-neural network based solutions for the grand Fleischer Imaging project.
+A repository for research and development of graph-neural-network based solutions for the grand Fleischer Imaging project.